pasqal-io/qoolqit/docs/contents/graphs.md

 graph.edge_weights = {edge: random.random() for edge in graph.sorted_edges}
 ```

-If the graph does not have these attributes, the dictionaries will still be returned with `None` is place of the value.
+If the graph does not have these attributes, the dictionaries will still be returned with `None` in place of the value.
 A set of boolean properties allows quickly checking if the graph has these attributes.
 It only returns `True` if there is a value set for every node / edge in the graph.

 ```python exec="on" source="material-block" session="graphs"